-Past Commander-in-Chief Cazeau, of New York: I rejoice with anyone in any State who gets up in our National Encampment and says that they have got something that is the personification of perfection.
-I don't know anything about Minnesota in their endeavors to carry on for the G. A. R. I will take my hat off to any of you who have stood by the G. A. R. down through the years, but when they come to memoralize Congress for the soldiers of the Confederacy, to have their graves marked, you have enough to do with our own G. A. R. It is up to us to take what they say we should have.
+Past Commander-in-Chief Cazeau, of New York: I rejoice with anyone in any State who gets up in our National Encampment and says that they have got something that is the personification of per-I don't know anything about Minnesota in their endeavors fection. to carry on for the G. A. R. I will take my hat off to any of you who have stood by the G. A. R. down through the years, but when they come to memoralize Congress for the soldiers of the Confederacy, to G. A. R. It is up to us to take what they say we should have.
 Of course we have to stand the loss in our own State of New York where they said we could spend up to \$75.00; but Minnesota got in to it and the United States decided that \$13.00 was what they would give us for a little bit of a head stone.
 We have been carrying the stones the United States Government gave us for several years back.

 In our county we have one of the finest Post Index Systems, and we have gone back to the Revolutionary War.
-We spent several years locating the graves of every Revolutionary War soldier, and the soldiers of 1812.
-Go back with Brother Hale and get into the Indian Folk Lore.
-The Southerners came again to have a law passed and I want to say that you want to watch this thing.
+We spent several years locating the graves of every Revolutionary War soldier, and the sol-Co back with Brother Hale and get into the Indian diers of 1812.
+Folk Lore .The Southerners came again to have a law passed and I want to say that you want to watch this thing.
 Every woman's organization in the South is now petitioning Congress to call the Civil War a war between the States.
 What we are trying to do, and what should be done is to see that our Order gets credit for something of this sort.
+May

-Past Department Commander Geist, Colorado & Wyoming: May I ask to have the resolution read again?
+Past Department Commander Geist, Colorado & Wyoming: I ask to have the resolution read again?

-National Secretary Hammer: Reads the resolution to the En-
+National Secretary Hammer: Reads the resolution to the Encampment.

 Delegate Hale, of Connecticut: There are a great many things that I have been interested in.
-One of them is the marking of soltiers' graves.
-You will find in our Committee report what has been diers' graves.
-I wrote to the Adjutant in every state of the Union, done in our State.
+One of them is the marking of soldiers' graves.
+You will find in our Committee report what has been done in our State.
 I wrote to the Adjutant in every state of the Union, the whole forty-eight States, asking what was being done.
-In Minnethe whole forty-eight States, asking what was being done.

-sota some work is being done but he says only by a few patriotic organizations.
+In Minnesota some work is being done but he says only by a few patriotic organizations.
 That letter was received within the last six weeks.
-Organizations.
-That letter was received within the last six weeks.
-The confederate soldiers got into this and got the stones, towns.
+Your work is not completed; you are not doing this in these country towns.
 The Confederate soldiers got into this and got the stones, but they have put them on the graves down where the Confederacy but they have put them on the graves down where the Confederacy takes care of their own.
 We don't.
-It is up to us to do these things, takes care of their own.
-We don't.
-It is up to us to do these things, takes care of their own.
+It is up to us to do these things.
+There are only eight States in the Union that have record of all of There are only eight States in the Union that have record of all of the soldiers' graves.
 The Government does not charge for this-it costs \$10.00 to get them set up.
-I could tell you State after State costs \$10.00 to get them set up.
 I could tell you State after State where this is done.
-In New York they have a law that every Sexton where this is done.
 In New York they have a law that every Sexton must make a return to the Adjutant of every soldier buried there; ask the Adjutant General how many returns they get.